agilecrm/rest-api/README.md

 ###dev/api/contacts/email/tags/delete
 Method: POST

-Searches for the contact based on the given email address and search for the given tag in the contact tags list.
-If there is a match, then delete that tag.
+- Searches for the contact based on the given email address and searches for the given tag in the contact's tag list.
+If there is a match, then it deletes that tag.
 You can delete multiple tags.
-Tags should be sent as a array.
+Tags should be sent as an array.
 Email address (email) and tags (tags) array should be sent as a form parameter(Content-Type: application/x-www-form-urlencoded )

 ###Using curl
 ```sh